Enhancing Naturalness in LLM-Generated Utterances through Disfluency Insertion: Background

 \section{Background}

-\citet{shriberg1994preliminaries} showed that disfluencies in speech are not random but follow specific patterns.
-Disfluencies can be categorized into typical and atypical forms.
-Typical disfluencies include hesitations, fillers like "um" and "uh" which often signal pauses for thought or plan future speech.
-Atypical disfluencies include conversational phenomena such as repetition, substitution, insertion, and speech errors~\cite{yaruss2002academic}.
+\citet{shriberg1994preliminaries} demonstrated that speech disfluencies are not random but follow specific patterns.
+They can be categorized as typical (e.g., hesitations, fillers like "um" and "uh") or atypical (e.g., repetitions, substitutions, insertions, and speech errors~\cite{yaruss2002academic}).
+Table~\ref{tab:disfluency_classes} shows examples of different types of disfluencies commonly observed in spontaneous speech.

-Only a few previous works have explored the generation of disfluencies in spoken utterances.
-To our knowledge, \citet{marge2010towards} presented the first system attempting to artificially inserting disfluencies in the outputs of a dialogue system.
-Although their motivation is similar to ours, their insertion mechanism relied on a set of heuristic rules instead of a fine-tuned LLM.
-They also did not explicitly assess the intelligibility of the synthesized utterances as part of their study.
+A few previous works have explored the generation of disfluencies in spoken utterances.
+To our knowledge, \citet{marge2010towards} presented the first system to insert disfluencies in dialogue system outputs, relying on heuristic rules instead of a fine-tuned LLM. \citet{passali2022lard} introduced large-scale artificial disfluency (LARD), which generates disfluencies like repetitions, replacements, and restarts using a synthetic approach that selects random positions within fluent text sequences, modifying them algorithmically to create disfluent variants.

-\citet{yang-etal-2020-planning} proposed a Planner-Generator model for generating natural and diverse disfluent texts, with the goal of creating synthetic data for training disfluency detection models.
-Their approach consists of two components: a Planner, which identifies optimal locations for inserting disfluent segments, and a Generator, which creates the corresponding disfluent phrases based on the Planner's predictions.
-Their experiments demonstrated state-of-the-art performance for disfluency detection on the Switchboard corpus.